Center for Science, Mathematics & Computer Education

 - Nebraska Conference for Undergraduate Women in Mathematics: 275 undergraduate math majors from across the country meet to discuss undergraduate research in mathematics.

 - IMMERSE: Intensive Mathematics: a Mentoring, Education and Research Summer Experience is a six-week long workshop for 22 students who are about to enter their first year of graduate study in mathematics that also develops the teaching, research and mentoring skills of graduate students and early-career faculty.

 Successes and Impacts

 Our biggest successes are the results of three major grants from the National Science Foundation (Math in the Middle Partnership, NebraskaMATH Partnership and NebraskaNOYCE).
 Reports about the work of these grants are available on our website, http://scimath.unl.edu/csmce/index.php.

 Elements Contributing to Success

-The CSMCE's success has greatly benefited from administrative support at UNL, including permanent infrastructure (budget and facilities) and two Programs of Excellence, NU-Teach and Math & Science Teachers for the 21st Century and funding from the National Science Foundation.
+The CSMCE's success has greatly benefited from administrative support at UNL, including permanent infrastructure (budget and facilities) and two Programs of Excellence, Nebraska SCIENCE and Math & Science Teachers for the 21st Century and funding from the National Science Foundation.
 The creativity of UNL faculty interested in STEM education have led to several major external grants that further contribute to the center's success.

 Primarily Math: Success Stories (Acrobat (PDF) 3.3MB Jul18 13)